gonzalonm/flutter_split/README.md

-This package contains a wrapper of Split API.
+This package contains a wrapper of [Split.io](https://docs.split.io/docs).
 This is an UNOFFICIAL pub for Flutter.

+## Usage
+To use this plugin, add split_view as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-## Using
+## Example

 ```dart
 // List split definitions